Natuza Nery: Career

 I went because I knew it was necessary to bring visibility to the tragedy.
 The reports would make the world pay attention to that place.

 — Nery, on her coverage of the 2010 Haiti earthquake.

 Nery worked at the Reuters news agency, covering politics, agribusiness, and economics.
 While at Reuters, she broke her first scoop during Lula's administration, revealing that Brazil lent ten billion dollars to the International Monetary Fund (IMF), then one of the country's major creditors.
 The loan was unprecedented.
 In the Mensalão scandal, she published an investigative report revealing that withdrawals by publicist Marcos Valério coincided with controversial votes in the National Congress.
 Notable coverage during her time at Reuters includes the primaries that led to Barack Obama's nomination as the Democratic Party candidate in 2008 and the 2010 Haiti earthquake.

 In 2010, Nery began working as a reporter at the Brasília bureau of Folha de S.Paulo; in 2013, she became a special reporter, and in 2015, she took over the Painel column, succeeding journalist Vera Magalhães.
 At the newspaper, she covered the National Congress and the federal government.

 While at Folha de S.Paulo, she was invited to join the weekly "Meninas do Jô" segment on Programa do Jô on Rede Globo, where journalists commented on the most relevant political news of the week.
 In February 2017, Nery left Folha de S.Paulo to work exclusively for Grupo Globo.
 She is a political commentator for the GloboNews news channel, a columnist and podcaster for the G1 news portal, where she runs the Blog da Natuza Nery and participates in the podcast Papo de Política.
 She also makes weekly appearances on Rádio CBN.
+Since November 2022, she has been hosting the daily podcast O Assunto, produced by G1, following Renata Lo Prete's departure.